 - Materials may be renewed if approval for renewal has been received from the lending library.

-- Non-resident borrowers, other than residents of Windsor Heights and Rural Polk County, must use their home library for interlibrary loan borrowing.
+- Non-resident borrowers, other than residents of Rural Polk County, must use their home library for interlibrary loan borrowing.

 - Interlibrary loans must comply with copyright law.

 Guidelines for Educator Cards